Many of the best business phone systems remain to be an

 offers both affordable small systems and enterprise solutions.
 Their

-SL2100 remains an extremely practical feature rich PBX phone system
+SL2100 remains an extremely practical, full featured PBX phone system

 with VoIP capabilities that would compliment a broad range of